pigeonman99/fcitx5-dvorak-qwerty/README.md

 make
 sudo make install # or sudo ninja install
 ```
 After that, restart your fcitx5.
 Then go to "Configure" page.
 You should see the dvorak-qwerty input method now becomes available.
 Add that to your current input method to start using it.
+Make sure your default system keyboard layout is Qwerty (English - US).